amirphl/battleship/README.md

 # Battleship (multiplayer)
-This is the implementation of the [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) as part of the final project of Advanced Programming course in the university.
+This is the implementation of the [Battleship game](https://en.wikipedia.org/wiki/Battleship_(game)) as part of the final project of the Advanced Programming course at the university.
-The source codes is written in Java and utilizes socket programming, multithreading, and Swing.
+The source code is written in Java and utilizes socket programming, multithreading, and Swing.

 ## Demo
 ![demo](demo.gif)

 ### Features
 - multiplayer
-    - Make sure to allocated a **free** port for the server.
+    - Make sure to allocate a **free** port for the server.
-    - Open the port in firewall before establishing the server. i.e, Make sure that the server is accessible from client.
+    - Open the port in the firewall before establishing the server. i.e, Make sure that the server is accessible from the client.
     - You can check it by ```netcat``` command line tool.
 - chat service
     - Two players can send and receive messages.